heartnoxill/Datacamp/README.md

 ## Data Scientist with Python Path

+Some courses are skipped because I passed the assessment quizzes.

 - Introduction to Data Visualization with Matplotlib
 - Introduction to Data Visualization with Seaborn
 - Intermediate Data Visualization with Seaborn
+- Intermediate Importing Data in Python